amberstar/State/README.md

     -  read the version information from the store
     -  compare the version information with the "current version"
-    -  add, remove, and update keys, and values to the store
+    -  add, remove, and update keys, and values in the store as necessary
     -  return the updated store

 # Adding State framework to your project.